Donating Archival Records to AJHS

 Please note the following important exclusions to our collecting policy:

 AJHS only collects materials about the American Jewish experience.
-We do not accept materials from outside this geographic area, such as Israel, Europe, or Asia.
-We exclusively collect materials from North, South, and Central America and the Caribbean only.
+We exclusively collect materials from North, South, and Central America and the Caribbean.
+We do not accept materials from outside this geographic area, such as from Israel, Europe, or Asia.

-The American Jewish Historical Society does not appraise donated materials in accordance with professional codes of ethics, but can provide a list of certified appraisers.
+The American Jewish Historical Society does not appraise donated materials in accordance with our professional codes of ethics.
+It can provide a list of certified appraisers.
 When an item or material would be inappropriate for the AJHS collections, the Society may make a recommendation for a more suitable placement.

 For questions about the donation or collecting policies, please contact Melanie Meyers, Chair of Collections and Engagement via email@example.com.
 Click here for more information about making a monetary donation to the American Jewish Historical Society.